 Number Rod Addition

-- You can prepare baskets of equation slips which the child selects and does randomly.
+- Prepare baskets of equation slips which the child selects and does randomly.

 Short Bead Stair Addition